 Bedford Place and Carlton Place

-Together with the walking and cycling charity Sustrans, we recently created a series of videos giving a snapshot of what some of the businesses in Bedford Place make of the trial pedestrianisation in the area.
+Together with the walking and cycling charity Sustrans, we created a series of videos giving a snapshot of what some of the businesses in Bedford Place make of the trial pedestrianisation in the area.
 Watch our video below to hear what they had to say or click here to hear more from individual businesses.

 Bollards have been spray painted to brighten up the scheme.

 You can see a larger version of this image here.